ultranoise/taco_ESP32-lib/README.md

 # taco_ESP32-lib
-A first attempt to produce an Arduino library in C++ for ESP32 boards helping you out to transmit OSC data from sensors
+A first attempt to produce an Arduino library for ESP32 boards helping you out to transmit OSC data from sensors

 Features (version 0.1):